-Tooth replacement procedure is suitable for patients who may have a missing or lost a single tooth due to disease or trauma.
-Implant treatment can be carried out on people whose teeth and jaws have finished developing.
+Tooth replacement is suitable for patients who have lost teeth due to disease or trauma.
+If your teeth and jaw have finished developing, you can get implants.

-Learn more about our dental implants in Brooklyn office and other restorative dental services below.
+Learn more about our dental implant treatments in Brooklyn and other restorative dental services below.

-Replacing a Single Tooth with Dental Implant in Brooklyn
+Replacing a Single Tooth with a Dental Implant

-When it comes to permanent replacement of a single tooth, an implant is almost always your best option.
-It looks and works exactly like all of your other teeth.
-Multiple steps involve in planning a single tooth implants in Brooklyn:
+For permanent replacement of a single tooth, an implant is your best option.
+It looks and works like your natural teeth.
+The steps to planning a single dental implant include:

-- Planning – Prior to implant procedure Dr. Khabensky take a CT scan and dental x-rays to determine the best position for your dental implant.
+- Planning – Before the implant procedure, Dr. Khabensky takes a CT scan and dental x-rays.
+He uses them to determine the best position for your new teeth.

-- Treatment – Single tooth surgery can be carried out using a local anesthetic and requires a small gum incision, exposing the bone.
-After, carefully inserting the implant into its preplanned location.
+- Treatment – Single tooth surgery with a local anesthetic requires a small gum incision.
+This will expose the bone.
+Your new tooth is then inserted into its planned location.

-- Healing cap – Dr. Khabensky place a healing cap over the dental implant.
+- Healing cap – Dr. Khabensky places a healing cap over your new tooth.

-- Temporary tooth – At this stage we can provide you with a temporary tooth to be worn while the implant heals.
-Once the implant has fully healed, Dr. Khabensky can fit your new crown.
+- Temporary tooth – At this stage, we can provide you with a temporary tooth.
+Wear this tooth while the dental cap heals.
+Once it has healed, Dr. Khabensky can fit your new crown.